N23897/Personal-blog/deployment-guides/Step-2-Connect-To-Your-EC2-Server.md

 ## 2.2 Option A: Connect Using AWS Web Browser (EC2 Instance Connect)

-This is the easiest way for beginners—no command line required.
+This is the easiest way for beginners—no command line is required.

 1. Open the [AWS EC2 Console](https://console.aws.amazon.com/ec2) and select **Instances**.
 2. Tick the checkbox for your instance.